DISCLAIMER:

 THE TRUE VALUE OF WASHINGTON, JEFFERSON, LINCOLN, AND SO MANY MORE IS NOT WHAT WE WERE TAUGHT.

 Growing up I was taught of the great men of history.
-Washington, Jefferson, Lincoln, Caesar, Jesus, and Moses, among many more, demanded attention especially come test time.
-They were the paradigm of good behavior, the leaders of the good life, I was told.
+Washington, Jefferson, Lincoln, Caesar, Jesus, Moses, and many more, were the paradigm of good behavior, the leaders of the good life.

-It occurred to me that the people in my life, most important, most influential, and most impactful, were not the men of the books but my mother and father, uncles, aunts, teachers, neighbors, friends, even family pets.
+It occurred to me that the people in my life, most important, most influential, most impactful, were not those of the books but my mother and father, uncles, aunts, teachers, neighbors, friends, even family pets.

 Working day to day, moving among many, strangers entered my life becoming more than strangers.
-Important, influential and impactful, they became.
+Important and impactful, they became.

 The first story is about the day after the day my father died when I came to understand his true worth and influence on life.
 Following is the story of Howard, a brother-in-law, whose values handed down by his mother and father, helped mankind to come together in a unity rare to the ages.